FluffTech-Squad/Katua/readme.md

-# 🐾🏳️‍🌈 Katua: Your Niche Best Anti-Troll Moderator 🤖
+# 🐾🏳️‍🌈 Katua: Your Niche Best Discord Bot 🤖

+Katua Katua is a multi-porpose Discord Bot, mainly moderation to make safeplaces, such as furry or LGBTQ+, funnier and safer!

+Join Katua Bot House: https://katua.xyz/

+**Katua is actually a moderation Discord Bot, but more feature will be added in the future and make it multi-purpose!**

+## Auto-Moderation

 Katua is powered by AI to analyse user profiles, whether when they are joining your guild or with a manual command.
 Katua will determine if the user is safe, seems to be a troll or has a neutral profile, but only you, moderators and admins have the primal right to ban those users depending of their behavior, however, Katua will delete harmful messages (from users detected as unsafe) for safety.

 That's main's Katua feature. **AI-powered features are premium only, but if your server is a furry or a LGBT+ server, me, Nekomancer, won't hesitate to give you that gift and make you try out those features!**

-## Auto-Moderation

 With the API enabled, troll detection is working.
 ↘️ _This means that you need Premium_